Laura Escudé: Early life and education

-Aside from her keen interest in music, Escudé was passionate about singing and acting as well and actively participated in school musicals such as The Rocky Horror Picture Show and was involved in many other school events while growing up.
+Aside from her keen interest in music, Escudé was passionate about singing and acting, and actively participated in school musicals such as The Rocky Horror Picture Show and was involved in many other school events while growing up.
 Her passion towards fitness and wellness also started young as she was a competitive runner and was the captain of the school's cross-country track and field team.

-When she was 18, Escudé received a scholarship to attend Vanderbilt University in Nashville, TN, but transferred to Florida State University after a year to explore more contemporary music in Violin Performance and to pursue a minor in Business.
-It was there that she started becoming interested in production and became a self-taught music producer.
-She performed in the Pensacola Symphony Orchestra as well as the Florida State University Symphony.
-As a student, Escudé would book shows at the campus’ live-music venue, and got the opportunity to meet with various artists as well as professionals in the world of live show design.
-Over her years in college, she participated in many electronic music festivals and learned by recording over DJ sets.
+When she was 18, Escudé received a scholarship to attend Vanderbilt University, but transferred to Florida State University after a year to explore more contemporary music in Violin Performance and to pursue a minor in Business.
+It was there that she became a self-taught music producer, while performing in the Pensacola Symphony Orchestra as well as the Florida State University Symphony.
+As a student, Escudé would book shows at the campus’ live-music venue, and participated in many electronic music festivals.